-Exclusive representation provides that the union selected by a majority of a bargaining unit's members is the sole representative of the employees for collective bargaining purposes.
+"Exclusive representation" laws provide that a union selected by a majority of a bargaining unit's public-employee members is the sole representative of all employees for collective bargaining purposes.
 In Harris, this Court criticized Abood for failing to distinguish between the collective bargaining implications of public-sector and private-sector workers, noting that "[i]n the public sector, core issues such as wages, pensions, and benefits are important political issues, but that is generally not so in the private sector."
 134 S. Ct. at 2632.
-Abood also failed to acknowledge the difficulty of separating "chargeable" from "nonchargeable" union expenditures, a "substantial judgment call" the Court has been forced to make in a number of cases since Abood.
+Abood also failed to acknowledge the difficulty of separating "chargeable" from "nonchargeable" union expenditures, а "substantial judgment call" the Court has been forced to make in numerous cases since Abood.
 Id. at 2633 (citing Ellis v.
 Railway Clerks, 466 U.S. 435 (1984); Chi.
-Tchrs.
-Union, Local No. 1 v.
-Hudson, 475 U.S. 292 (1986); Lehnert, 500 U.S. 507; Locke v.
+Teachers Union, Local No. 1 v.
+Hudson, 475 U.S. 292 (1986); Lehnert v.
+Ferris Faculty Ass'n, 500 U.S. 507 (1991): Locke v.
 Karass, 555 U.S. 207 (2009)).
-Ultimately, Harris recognized that Abood and those cases on which it relied stand on shaky foundations, because those cases improperly focused on the union's desires and convenience over the individual constitutional rights of dissenting employees.
+Ultimately, Harris recognized that Abood and the cases on which it relied stand on shaky foundations, because those cases improperly focused on the union's and convenience over the individual desires constitutional rights of non-consenting employees.
 134 S. Ct. at 2643.
-Harris reaffirmed that "free-rider arguments... are generally insufficient to overcome First Amendment objections."
-Id. at 2657.
+Harris reaffirmed that "free-rider arguments . . . are generally insufficient to overcome First Amendment objections."
+Id. at 2627.

-These criticisms of Abood are well taken because all public employee negotiations are inherently political, whether they go to collective bargaining or to other, concededly nonchargeable, activities.
+These criticisms of Abood are well taken because all public-employee negotiations are inherently political, whether they go to collective bargaining or to other, concededly nonchargeable, activities.
 Even the Abood Court acknowledged this reality, noting, "[t]here can be no quarrel with the truism that because public employee unions attempt to influence governmental policymaking, their activities and the views of members who disagree with them may be properly termed political."
 431 U.S. at 231.
 Unfortunately, Abood discounted the legal and practical import of this "truism."

 "The notion that economic and political concerns are separable is pre-Victorian. . . .
 It is not true in life that political protection is irrelevant to, and insulated from, economic interests.
 It is not true for industry or finance.
 Neither is it true for labor."
 Int'l Ass'n of Machinists v.
-S.B.
 Street, 367 U.S. 740, 814-15 (1961) (footnote omitted).
 The bottom line is that "the collective agreement is not an economic decision but a political decision; it shapes policy choices which rightfully belong to the voters to be made through the political processes.
 Collective bargaining in the public sector is properly and inevitably political; to try to make it otherwise denies democratic principles."
 Clyde Summers, Bargaining in the Government's Business: Principles and Politics, 18 U. Tol.
 L. Rev. 265, 266 (1987).